1949 Major League Baseball All-Star Game

 The 1949 Major League Baseball All-Star Game was the 16th annual midseason exhibition game for Major League Baseball all-stars between the American League (AL) and the National League (NL).
 The AL continued its early dominance of the Midsummer Classic with an 11–7 win at Ebbets Field in Brooklyn, New York City, home field of the NL's Brooklyn Dodgers.
 The win moved the AL's all-time record in the game to 12–4.

 The 1949 All-Star Game was the first to have African Americans in the line-up.
 Jackie Robinson of the Dodgers started for the NL at second base, while his teammates catcher Roy Campanella and pitcher Don Newcombe also played for the NL.
-Cleveland Indians' outfielder Larry Doby played the final four innings of the game for the AL.
+Cleveland Indians' outfielder Larry Doby played the final four innings of the game for the AL. Eddie Kazak became only the fourth rookie player in MLB history to start in an All-Star Game after Joe DiMaggio, (1939), Dick Wakefield, (1943) and Richie Ashburn, (1948).

 Dodgers in the game

 The Dodgers hosted the game and were well-represented.
 Pee Wee Reese and Jackie Robinson were starting infielders for the NL.
 Ralph Branca, Don Newcombe, and Preacher Roe were on the pitching staff, while Roy Campanella and Gil Hodges were reserve position players.
 All of the Dodgers' representatives, with the exception of Branca, played in the game.